esmakokten/formal_languages_and_automata_project/README.md

 # formal_languages_and_automata_project
-solving TSP problem with 3 different methods in Java
+solving TSP problem with 3 different methods in Java.